hpi-epic/gpucsl/docs/Public-api.md

 ### Parameters
 - data: The data you want to analyze
-- data_distribution: Either DataDistribution.DISCRETE or DataDistribution.GAUSSIAN depending on the assumed distribution of your data
+- data_distribution: Either DataDistribution.DISCRETE or DataDistribution.GAUSSIAN depending on the assumed distribution of the data
 - max_level: max level until which the pc algorithm will run.
 Depending on the max level data will get allocated on the GPU, so you want to keep it small to avoid out of memory problems
 - alpha: Alpha value to do the statistical tests against
 - kernels: You can compile the kernels that should be used yourself and pass them to the function.
 Used for time measurements where the compile time should be excluded.
 Leave None and GPUCSL will compile the kernels for you